 ~ 6 MIN READ

-Business vs. Corporate Strategy: What’s The Difference?
+Business Plan vs. Corporate Strategy: What’s The Difference?

 Strategy truly is everyone’s job.

 That’s been a recurring theme in our discussions of what it takes for a corporate (or organizational) strategic plan to come to fruition—especially the need to get the buy-in and help of everyone in your organization to make big things happen.
 A key component of that support comes from your department managers, each of whom should (among other things) come up with a tactical plan for their own business area that will enable the realization of the larger strategy.
-This plan is referred to as a business strategy (vs. the higher-level corporate strategy).
+This plan is referred to as a business plan (vs. the higher-level corporate strategy).

 So what are the main differences between corporate- and business-level strategy, and what’s the best way to develop and execute them in concert?
 We’ll answer those questions here.

 Want to get your entire team executing your strategic plan?
 Download our free guide to learn how to communicate your strategy and engage employees.

 Here’s how we define corporate vs. business plan: